Farm Animals

 Fluffy white sheep dot a few nearby hillsides.
 Lambing season begins soon.

-A Swarm of Chickens, Geese and Ducks
+A Swarm of Chickens and Ducks

 Pigs